-A clear visitor policy is vital to the security of your employees, clients, and workplace assets.
-It keeps your workers safe, your equipment secure, and your confidential information confidential.
+Clear visitor policy is vital to the security of your employees, clients, and workplace assets.
+It keeps your workers safe, your equipment secure, and your confidential information, well, confidential.
 Of course, the nature of your visitor policy will depend on the type and size of your office.
-Guest procedures at a small law firm are likely to be far different from those at a large manufacturer, for example.
+Guest procedures at a small law firm are likely to be far different from those at a large manufacturer.
 But regardless of what business you’re in, there are certain issues you need to address.
 If you don’t have a visitor policy, now’s the time to create one.
 And if you do have a visitor policy, it’s always a good idea to revisit and update it periodically.
 Here are some tips to help you do just that.

-As a start, make sure it’s clear who has the authority to approve office visitors.
+The first step: clarify who has the authority to approve office visitors.
 In some cases, anyone on staff may have the ability to authorize and admit guests.
 In others, the responsibility may fall on managers or receptionists.
-The important thing is to clarify who may allow visitors into the workplace.
+The most important thing is to solidify who will hold that ultimate authority.

 Know who’s in your office at all times.
-A sign-in procedure—often accompanied by proof of identification—can help you keep track of guests.
-It can also be crucial for knowing who’s in your office in case of an emergency.
-As we’ve noted before, a digital visitor log is particularly advantageous.
+A sign-in procedure—often accompanied by proof of identification—helps keep track of guests.
+It’s also crucial for knowing who’s in your office in case of an emergency.
+In this case, a digital visitor log is particularly advantageous.
 It eliminates confidentiality risks and allows easy-to-access records for future reference.

 It’s typically a good idea to make sure your guests aren’t wandering around on their own, for both security and visitor-safety reasons.
 You might go a step further and set out specific responsibilities for employees escorting a guest.
 For instance, an escort may be responsible for safely evacuating the guest in case of emergency, as well as making sure the guest complies with company policies.